open-infra/osc/README.md

 ## Command Aliases

 In K9s, you can define your very own command aliases (shortnames) to access your resources.
 In your `$HOME/.k9s` define a file called `alias.yml`.
 A K9s alias defines pairs of alias:gvr.
-A gvr (Group/Version/Resource) represents a fully qualified Kubernetes resource identifier.
+A gvr (Group/Version/Resource) represents a fully qualified OpenStack resource identifier.
 Here is an example of an alias file:

 ```yaml
 # $HOME/.k9s/alias.yml